J Hus: Career

-2015–present: Common Sense and Big Conspiracy
+2014–2016: Career beginnings and The 15th Day

 J Hus began his career by recording several freestyles, including #StreetHeat, Bl@CKBOX and GRM Daily and publishing them online.
 He followed this with "#Rated", which samples the beat from French Montana's "Don't Panic", and "Want From Me" Remix of Kojo Funds' song, which gained a lot of coverage, helping his breakthrough.
 His next release was "Dem Boy Paigon", which was described by Ajay Rose of The Link Up as having "brought together an Afro-beat sound with lyrical rap ... capable of turning any dance upside down".
-He followed this with "No Lie" and his SB:TV "Warm Up Session".
+He followed this with "No Lie" and his SB: TV "Warm Up Session".

 Around the end of March 2015, he and MoStack released their "Westwood Crib Session".
 In late May 2015, he released "Lean & Bop", which was streamed more than 10 million times in total on music platforms.
 Around this time, he also released a "Daily Duppy" for GRM Daily, which he followed with his first mixtape, The 15th Day.

+2016-2019: Common Sense and Big Spang

-Jallow released the single "Friendly" in 2016, which received a nomination at the 2016 MOBO Awards, as well as "Playing Sports", "Liar Liar" (remix) and "Solo One", the last of which appeared on the Brotherhood soundtrack.
+Jallow released the single "Friendly" in 2016, which received a nomination at the 2016 MOBO Awards, as well as "Playing Sports", MoStack's "Liar Liar" (Remix) and "Solo One", the last of which appeared on the Brotherhood soundtrack.

 In 2017, he featured on Nines' "High Roller", which featured on his album One Foot Out.
 He also featured on Stormzy's "Bad Boys" from his album Gang Signs & Prayer, which peaked at number 22 on the UK Singles Chart, on Dave's "Samantha", which peaked at number 63, and charted at number 9 with his solo composition "Did You See".
 The song served as the lead single off his debut album, Common Sense (2017).
-Upon release, the album was positively received by fans, and includes features from Mo Stack, MIST, Tiggs da Author and Burna Boy.
+Upon release, the album was positively received by fans and includes features from MoStack, MIST, Tiggs da Author and Burna Boy.
 In May 2018, he released his EP, Big Spang (2018).

-Following his arrest for carrying a bladed article in public, Jallow was sentenced to eight months in prison.
-Jallow's label stopped releasing music, with his only verse whilst incarcerated coming from the song "Disaster" which was released on collaborator Dave's debut album, Psychodrama.
+Following his June 2018 arrest for carrying a bladed article in public, Jallow was sentenced to eight months in jail in December.
+Jallow's label stopped releasing music, with his only verse whilst incarcerated coming from the song "Disaster" which was released on Dave's debut album, Psychodrama.
 "Disaster" debuted at number eight on the UK Singles Chart on 15 March 2019.